ansient0/lwotc/README.md

 * 3 HP, 1 armor, 4 ablative,
 * No longer grants a heavy weapon slot
-* Exoskeleton Servos: Set the soldier’s mobility to 14
+* Exoskeleton Servos: Set the soldier’s mobility to 14, regardless of any buff/debuffs
 * -1 Equipment Slot

 #### Powered